MicrosoftDocs/ATADocs/ATPDocs/atp-playbook-lateral-movement.md

 4. We successfully harvested RonHD's NTLM hash from memory using mimikatz.
 We'll need the NTLM hash shortly.

    > [!Important]
    > - It's expected and normal that the hashes shown in this example are different from the hashes you see in your own lab environment.
-The purpose of this tutorial is to help you understand how the hashes were obtained, get their values, and use them in the next phases. </br> </br>
+The purpose of this exercise is to help you understand how the hashes were obtained, get their values, and use them in the next phases. </br> </br>
    > - The credential of the computer account was also exposed in this harvest.
 While the computer account credential value is not useful in our current lab, remember this is another avenue real attackers use to gain lateral movement in your environment.

 ### Gather more information about the RonHD account

 An attacker may not initially know who RonHD is or its value as a target.
 All they know is they can use the credential if it's advantageous to do so.
-However, using the **net** command we can discover what groups RonHD is a member of.
+However, using the **net** command we, acting as an attacker, can discover what groups RonHD is a member of.

 From **VictimPC**, run the following command: